 Former B.C., Alta., public health doctor guilty of sex crimes against a child

-A former medical health officer in BC and Alberta has been found guilty of sexual assault and sexual interference of a child.
+A former medical health officer has been found guilty in Alberta of sexual assault and sexual interference of a child.

-Dr. Albert de Villiers, who appeared in court today via video from his home in Kelowna, was chief medical officer of health in Alberta's north zone for 16 years before he became chief medical officer of health for B.C.'s Interior Health in 2020.
+Dr. Albert de Villiers, 54, appeared in court Tuesday via video from his home in Kelowna, B.C.
+He was the top public health doctor in Alberta's north zone for 16 years before he became chief medical officer of health for B.C.'s Interior Health in 2020.

+He was arrested in 2021 when he was managing COVID-19 vaccine delivery in British Columbia during the height of the pandemic.

 During a judge-alone trial in January, an 11-year-old boy testified de Villiers showed him pornography and touched him several times at the doctor's home in Grande Prairie, Alta., between 2018 and 2020.